 There are two main ways in which you can do this:

 - Have people choose between two or more products, and the system will automatically rank one over the other

 The process is simple but quite long.
 Here's how it all starts:

-- User A rates a product with 4 stars.
+- User A rates a product with four stars.

-- B rates the same product with 4 stars.
+- B rates the same product with four stars.

-- User A then likes a product and gives 5 stars to it.
+- User A then likes a product and gives it five stars.

-- B will be recommended the same product that user A has rated with 5 stars since it assumes that user B will also like it.
+- B will be recommended the same product that user A has rated with five stars since it assumes that user B will also like it.

 A better way of this approach is to use a large database and learn these scores from its behavior.